oracle-livelabs/em-omc/logging-analytics/saas-oic-monitoring/understanding-flow/understanding-flow.md

  5. Validate the PO Status.
 If it's **Open** then the Business Event has occurred.

     > **Note:** If PO has another Status, such as <em>Pending Approval</em>, then wait a couple of minutes and refresh the page until the status changes to **Open**.

+ 6. Note down the PO Order Number for the future lab reference.

 You may now proceed to the [next lab](#next).